Last Updated on May 23, 2024

 Accuplacer Reading Practice Test 2024:

-Reading for the main idea as well as supporting details Understanding specific word usage in passages Answering fill-in-the-blank practice questions. you put your reading skills to the test.
+Reading for the main idea and supporting details Understanding specific word usage in passages Answering fill-in-the-blank practice questions.
+You put your reading skills to the test.
 First up are five reading passages with a total of 20 questions.
 After that, you try out 10 fill-in-the-blank questions to test your vocabulary in the context of sentences.

 Reading Passage: 1